GolovchenkoA/AWS-Certified-Developer-Exam-DVA-C02/README.md

 2. add permissions to the role (can be done during the 1st step)
 3. create a user
 4. [Grant permissions to switch roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html). add an inline policy to the user or add user to a group that has the permission to assume a role

+Thus when we create a role we create 3 objects❗❗❗:
+- Role
+- Permissions that's a provided by the role
+- Policy that describes who can assume the role

 Policy example:
 ```